 |Total, All Energy Provisions||$9 billion||$18 billion||~ $80 billion|

-Source: CBO Expiring Tax Provisions, and JCT revenue estimate from the American Taxpayer Relief Act of 2013, CRFB calculations.
-Totals may not add due to rounding.
-Estimates are based on available scores or very rough CRFB estimates.
+Source: CBO Expiring Tax Provisions, and JCT revenue estimate from the EXPIRE Act, and the House's one-year extension.
+Totals do not add due to rounding.

 What Have Other Plans Done?